Skydive to embrace your urge to fly too close to the Sun

 The Jump

 I am the first novice to skydive, with my instructor strapped to my back.
-I fold my arms, drop my right knee, look out the door at the terrifying ground far below (did I mention that I have a mild fear of heights), and listen to the ferocious gusts of wind.
-As instructed, I arch my back and fling all my limbs backwards.
+I fold my arms, drop my right knee, and look out the door at the terrifying ground far below.
+(Did I mention I have a mild fear of heights?)
+The ferocious gusts of wind howl through the plane.
+As instructed, I push off, arch my back and fling all my limbs backwards.

 The instructor tells me to pull the chute since we have reached terminal velocity (120 mph) at 5,000 feet.
-For some reason, I forget what to do for a split second, but soon I get with the program and pull the orange golf ball to release the chute.
+For some reason, I forget what to do for a split second.
+But soon I get with the program and pull the orange golf ball to release the chute.
 We immediately slow down.
-I am told that if I want to spin then I should pull down on one of the loops above.
-I pull the loop on the left toward my chest and we start spinning, and then I pull the loop on the right and we start spinning in the opposite direction.
+If you want to spin, then you pull down on one of the loops above.
+I pull the loop on the left by my chest and we start spinning.
+Then I pull the loop on the right and we start spinning in the opposite direction.

-After we stop spinning, I feel like I am suspended in some invisible substance.
+After we stop spinning, I feel suspended in some invisible substance.
 I cannot tell whether I am moving or not.
-What a rush, I am not sure that there are words that can accurately describe what I am feeling and thinking.
+What a rush, I am not sure there are words that accurately describe what I am feeling and thinking.

-Before I touch down, I see a plane land about 600 feet below my two dangling feet.
+Before we touch down in the drop zone, I see a plane land 600 feet below my two dangling feet.

 Skydiving: Skydive: Bend your knees while landing